Madeleine Astor: Remarriages

-Four years after Colonel Astor's death, Madeleine Astor married her childhood friend, banker William Karl Dick (May 28, 1888 – September 5, 1953), on June 22, 1916, in Bar Harbor, Maine, and honeymooned in California.
-He was a vice president of the Manufacturers Trust Company of New York and a part owner and director of the Brooklyn Times.
+On June 22, 1916, four years after Colonel Astor's death, Astor married her childhood friend, banker William Karl Dick (May 28, 1888 – September 5, 1953), in Bar Harbor, Maine; they honeymooned in California.
+He was a vice-president of the Manufacturers Trust Company of New York and a part owner and director of the Brooklyn Times.
 As stated in Colonel Astor's will, she lost her stipend from his trust fund.
 They had two sons: